 More Before Pictures

-More of the ugliness?
+More of the ugly wood-combo-laminate counters?
 Yeah, you are welcome.

 This is the simplest and quickest step.
 Since there is significantly less square footage on your counters than on a wall or a full room, it goes really quickly.

-I went ahead and did a second coat after I covered everything the first time, and I definitely suggest that.
+I went ahead and did a second coat after I covered everything the first time, and I definitely recommend doing that.
+The primer is key to painting laminate countertops, because it’s what makes it all stick.
+If you tried to just put acrylic or latex paint on wood or laminate countertops, it wouldn’t work so well.

 Step 4: Painting the Granite